-- Titlorial exercises - 1 You are a doctoral student and you are pursuing your research on the work and family life of rural men and women.
-You need to defend your choice of methodological framework and method, and you need to demonstrate that you have selected methodology and the method appropriate to your research.
-What methodology and method will you use for this project? - In the same project, you need to decide on your research participants.
+- 1 You are a doctoral student and you are pursuing your research on the work and family life of rural men and women.
+You need to defend your choice of methodological framework and method, and you need to demonstrate that you have selected a methodology and method appropriate to your research.
+What methodology and method will you use for this project? - 2 In the same project, you need to decide on your research participants.
 Who will you select for this project?
 What type of sampling strategies will you employ?
 How will you find them?
-How many will you recruit to provide answers for your research? - 3 You are a research assistant who works with a criminologist who asks you to design a research project on the lived experiences of criminal acts among women who are ex-prisoner females.
+How many will you recruit to answer your research questions? - 3 You are a research assistant who works with a criminologist.
+They ask you to design a research project on the lived experiences of criminal acts among women who are exprisoner females.
 You have to design your methodology and to identify your method and how you can find your research participants.
 How will you go about this, taking into account of what has been discussed in this chapter?